MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/New-MgEntitlementManagementResourceEnvironment.md

     - `[DisplayName <String>]`: The display name of the resource, such as the application name, group name or site name.
     - `[Environment <IMicrosoftGraphAccessPackageResourceEnvironment>]`: accessPackageResourceEnvironment
     - `[ModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
     - `[OriginId <String>]`: The unique identifier of the resource in the origin system.
-In the case of an Azure AD group, this is the identifier of the group.
+In the case of a Microsoft Entra group, this is the identifier of the group.
     - `[OriginSystem <String>]`: The type of the resource in the origin system, such as SharePointOnline, AadApplication or AadGroup.
     - `[Roles <IMicrosoftGraphAccessPackageResourceRole[]>]`: Read-only.
 Nullable.
 Supports $expand.
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.